 Ways to Use Baking Soda in the Garden

 Houseplants can be susceptible to dust and grease buildup which can affect photosynthesis.
 To help your plants stay healthy you can dilute it, you don’t need much baking soda in garden just a pinch in a liter of water.

 Moisten a lint-free soft cloth or damp sponge with this effective solution and wipe the top and bottom surface of leaves of your plant.
 Making this one of the best uses for baking soda in the garden.

 Improve the pH Level of Soil

-If the soil in your garden is acidic, you can sprinkle some baking soda on it to keep its soil ph levels balanced.
+If you have acidic soil in your garden, you can sprinkle some baking soda on it to keep its soil ph levels balanced.
 When the baking soda soil ph mixes with the acid in the soil reacts with the baking soda, the soil is neutralized.

 Making baking soda in garden soil a great addition.